KoriAC/osticket-post/README.md

 <img src="https://i.gyazo.com/27f7bc6e783b3461b5709eeb85329a4b.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This screenshot shows the System Administrators department being successfully created.
+In this image, the new department has been created.
 </p>
 <br />